DynoTheCrux/DynoTheCrux.github.io/lessons/011_bluetooth/lesson.md

 4. **MainActivity**
    - Includes the application flow and UI.
 Implements the `ConnectionListener` to implement Bluetooth methods.

 In the next steps you will implement the methods of the `ConnectionListener`.
 Generally, it is structured in a way to easily use and include Bluetooth serial in your (future) projects.
-Hence, this lesson is not going into the needed detail to create a custom solution on your own.
+Hence, this lesson is not going into the needed detail to create a custom bleutooth solution on your own.

 ---